 Truck accidents generally happen for one of two reasons: Either the driver made a mistake or the truck was not maintained properly.
-The most common reason that truck drivers make mistakes is because they have been behind the wheel too long.
+The most common reason that truck drivers make mistakes is because they have been behind the wheel for too long.
 This causes fatigue, which clouds judgment and leads to drowsiness and falling asleep at the wheel.
 Driver error can also be due to inexperience, improper driver training and driving under the influence of alcohol or drugs (whether prescription or illegal).
 Also, trucking industry deregulation has resulted in an increase in speed-limit violations among tractor-trailer drivers.

 Other common factors in truck accidents:

 - Overloaded Freight – The trucking company may be at fault if the truck was carrying too much cargo.

 - Equipment Malfunction – The company that made the truck may be at fault if there were defects that caused the accident.

 - Defective Tires – A tire manufacturer or distributor can become a defendant.

 - Failure to Follow Florida and Federal Regulations – this would normally name the company and driver to be co-defendants.